Welcome to today's edition of the Rush 24-7 podcast.

 And so a lot of drive-bys and a lot of Republican established people really scratching their heads today.

-They're depressed, they're getting angry.
+They're getting angry.

-Their frustration is mounting, because none of this computes.
+Their frustration is mounting because none of this computes.

 None of this makes it in the first place.